Lavender

 Name Origin:

-From the Latin word Lavo, to wash,a distillation of the flowers being anciently used in perfuming water for washing the body.
-Learn more of the History of Lavender.
+From the Latin word Lavo, to wash, after a distillation of the flowers historically used in perfuming water for washing the body.
+We have two articles on the history of lavender – History of Lavender and Folklore and Medicinal Uses of Lavender.

 Natural Order: